Rooney (band): 2003–04: Debut album

 The band was interested in having Ric Ocasek produce the album.
 Ocasek got his hands on the demo CD and immediately contacted Schwartzman.
 They spent a lot of time talking about the songs and Ocasek wanted to use the demo songs on the album, feeling they were finished.
 Rooney flew out to New York City for a show with Phantom Planet at CBGB's.
 Schwartzman loved Ocasek's pink Jazzmaster, the one he used in The Cars.
 Ocasek said he could use it for the show, but Schwartzman took it back to LA and held on to it for quite a while.
 The label liked the idea of Ocasek producing the album, but since he loved the demos so much, everyone thought that Keith Forsey and Brian Reeves, who recorded the demos, should be given the opportunity.

 Once the band and producers decided on the material and Taylor and Louie graduated from high school, they started recording at NRG Studios in North Hollywood, California.
 Most of basic tracking was done at NRG.
 They moved to The Jungle Room in Burbank to finish the album.

-The label wasn't happy with the way "I'm Shakin'" was sounding.
+The label wasn't happy with the way "I'm Shakin'" sounded.
 The band tried it different ways, but it just wasn't right.
-The band asked Iovine, who had agreed to produce 2 tracks, to produce the song.
+The band asked Iovine, who had agreed to produce two tracks, to produce the song.
 Iovine hired engineer Adam Kasper to run the session.
 They recorded at Village Studios in West Los Angeles.
 Tension was running high, and the session took over three weeks.
 Iovine felt the song came out great and approved Andy Wallace to mix the album.
 Wallace allegedly broke down in tears when he was asked.

 The band hit the road with Weezer shortly after they finished recording.
 Then their friends The Strokes asked Rooney to open for them on their fall headline tour in 2002.
 At the end of the year, still no album out, they sold out a show at the Palace Theater (now the Avalon) in Hollywood.
 The band was frustrated that the album wasn't released, but the label assured them it would be out the summer of 2003.
 The band toured with The Donnas and OK Go, followed by a tour with Pete Yorn and Grandaddy.
 Finally the album was released May 20, 2003.
 The band hit the road on Lollapalooza 2003, its first year back as a national tour.
 The acts included The Namedroppers, Audioslave, Queens of the Stone Age, Jurassic 5, Incubus, The Donnas, Jane's Addiction, and Rooney (on the main stage).

 "Blueside" was the lead-off single, which gained much play on alternative radio.
 The band was over the moon when they heard their song on their hometown radio station KROQ.
 The song was also featured in the video game Tiger Woods PGA Tour 2004.